 Here’s a delightful itinerary for 36 hours in Freeport to give you even more ways to enjoy the town.

 Restaurants in Freeport

 Freeport restaurants offer up everything from traditional lobster rolls to gourmet Italian specialties.
-Consider the Azure Cafe; the Jameson Tavern; the Broad Arrow Tavern; and the Maine Kitchen & Topside Tavern.
+Consider the Jameson Tavern; the Broad Arrow Tavern; and the Maine Kitchen & Topside Tavern.
+Other popular places to eat include the Tuscan Brick Oven Bistro.
+For breakfast, try Isabella’s Café and Bakery for sticky buns.
 Scroll down the local business listings below and these additional ideas.

 Where to Stay in Freeport

 Freeport hotels include newly built properties, historic inns and charming B&Bs.
-Check out the Harraseeket Inn; the Hilton Garden Inn Freeport Downtown; the Brewster House; the James Place Inn; and The Royalsborough Inn at Bagley House in neighboring Durham.
+Check out the Harraseeket Inn; the Hilton Garden Inn Freeport Downtown; the Brewster House; the James Place Inn; and The Bliss Farm Inn in neighboring Durham.
+There are also many campgrounds nearby, and for those that didn’t bring camping gear with them, Wolfe’s Neck Center has partnered with L.L.Bean to offer Wicked Easy Camping, a fully outfitted campsite service that’s easy, convenient, hassle free.
 Check our regional business listings below and these other spots as well.